JREAM/vhost-creator/readme.md

-# VHost Generator
+# VirtualHost Generator

-This is a simple PHP CLI Script to be run to generate a VirtualHost.
-It requires Apache 2 which uses the `Require all granted` Directory setting.
-The default setting is to `AllowOverride All` so if you have a core configuration which does not allow that, you will need to turn it off in order to get your `.htaccess` files overwriting if you are using them.
+This is a simple PHP CLI Script to generate an Apache VirtualHost on the fly.
+This is primarily useful for development environments.

+This requires Apache 2 which uses the `Require all granted` Directory setting.
+The default directory setting is to `AllowOverride All` for your `.htaccess` files if you use them.
+Otherwise you can edit the outputted file.

 @author [JREAM](http://jream.com)